Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/LaunchMeeting/readme.md

 Noticing patterns among SIP URIs and then approaching a space as a user in mind, I thought to myself, I'm here to launch a meeting, let's make a Launch Meeting button

+## Goal
+* Create a userinterface that people can approach
+* Make sure the experience is consistent across All video endpoints in our environment
+* Make sure the context provided, matches other sources users receive this information from

 ## How the script works
 * A user approaches the touch 10
 * Selects Launch Meeting